jeremyckahn/rekapi/docs/dom.md

 # Using Rekapi on the DOM

+You can use Rekapi to animate DOM elements.
+This is thanks to a standard extension, which lives at `ext/dom/rekapi.dom.js`.
+This extension is part of the standard build, but you can safely omit it from custom builds if you don't need it.

-Rekapi was built around animating Actors in an HTML 5 `<canvas>`, but it also works with DOM elements.
-The API is identical either way, there are just a few caveats you should know about if you use Rekapi on the DOM.
+There are just a few caveats you should know about if you use Rekapi on the DOM.

 ##Canvas and Actor nodes

 Since you aren't using a literal `<canvas>`, the canvas is an arbitrary container DOM element.
-The Actors are simply DOM elements inside of that container "canvas."
+The Actors are simply child elements of that container element.

 ````javascript
 // Assumes there is a DOM element with an ID of "canvas"